Hernia Injuries in Louisiana Workers Compensation

 Importantly, it is not necessary that the strain in question be the sole cause of the disability, since any event that completes the rupture of a developing hernia is an accident that should result in workers compensation benefits being paid.

 The critical question here is how an employee proves that the accident in question did, in fact, bring about the rupture of a hernia.

 A hernia can be caused by a variety of accident events which may be conveniently divided into three groups:

 - Chronic strain hernias.

-Hernias caused by direct trauma are fairly rare and the employee usually does not have a problems proving a direct hernia.
-In direct trauma hernias, the employee sustains a severe blow in the abdominal region which damages or tears the abdominal wall.
+Hernias caused by direct trauma are relatively rare, and the employee usually does not have a problem proving a direct hernia.
+In direct trauma hernias, the employee sustains a severe blow in the abdominal region, which damages or tears the abdominal wall.